lazymutt/toy-block-chain/README.md

 Based on:
 https://medium.com/@mukeshmishra0381/create-your-own-blockchain-using-python-7c6a117c5f70

-Which itself may or may not be heavily borrowed from: https://medium.com/@lhartikk/a-blockchain-in-200-lines-of-code-963cc1cc0e54
+Which itself may or may not have heavily borrowed from: https://medium.com/@lhartikk/a-blockchain-in-200-lines-of-code-963cc1cc0e54

 Cleaned up the example and added proof of work.